Intervention/mimesniffer/README.md

 [![Build Status](https://travis-ci.org/Intervention/mimesniffer.png?branch=master)](https://travis-ci.org/Intervention/mimesniffer)

 Detecting MIME Content-type in PHP is easy with [mime_content_type](https://www.php.net/manual/en/function.mime-content-type.php) or [Fileinfo](https://www.php.net/manual/en/book.fileinfo.php).
-But Fileinfo as an extension and is sometimes not available on the server.
-The function `mime_content_type` wants a path to the filesystem as argument and doesn't process string values.
-This package makes it easy to detect the mime types of a given file or string content, without any extension dependencies.
+But Fileinfo as an extension is sometimes not available on the server.
+The function `mime_content_type` wants a path to the filesystem as argument and doesn't process if we only have a string value.
+This package makes it easy to detect the mime types of the content of a given file or string, without any extension dependencies.
 Here's an example:

 ```php
 use Intervention\MimeSniffer\MimeSniffer;